konradkiss/jsbitstream/README.md

   stream.readU32()
 ];

+console.log(stream.data); // returns an empty string as each read also removes the read data from the stream

 // here, with decimal values 'results' is:
 // [3, 519, false, true, 19228553, 12, 43399, "Nothing to see here!", 82, 2172748161]
 ```